How to Build a Shop with 1,000 Front Doors

 Every Search Result Listing is a Window Display

 When it comes to organic search, most people understand that they want to be ranked highly for keywords relevant to their offering.
-If they follow our methodology, they’ll use audience-based keyword research to find the best words and associated target pages for potential buyers.
+If they follow our ecommerce SEO strategies, they’ll use audience-based keyword research to find the best words and associated target pages for potential buyers.

 Among the many ranking factors that Google considers are interaction and engagement.
 In short, people need to click your link (and like what they see) from the SERPs (search engine results pages).
 While paid search is often seen as the battleground for clicks, so too are the search engine results.